auth0/auth0-cli/README.md

 auth0 test login
 ```

-#### Tailing your logs
+### Tail your logs

-Once you have a few logins in place, you might wanna tail your logs.
+Once you have a few logins in place, you might want to tail your logs.
 This is
 done by running the following command:

 ```bash